 Many property owners use professional photography services to capture everything from detailed architectural shots to drone video footage.

 A survey from Realtor.org found that 92% of buyers look for their home online and use listing photos to decide if they should even bother visiting the home.

-Taking photos of the clutter in place, on the other hand, doesn’t help matters and may actually scare away many prospective buyers.
+Taking photos of the clutter in place, on the other hand, doesn’t help matters either and may scare away any prospective buyers.

 2. Open houses will not sell it

-Even though you may have liability insurance to cover these types of injuries, that’s not something you want to have to think about as you try to sell a hoarder house.
+Even though you may have liability insurance to cover these types of injuries, that’s not something you want to have to think about as you’re trying to sell the house.

-3. It takes time (and often money) to clear it
+3. It takes time & money to clear it

 Realizing you can’t list it easily on the MLS without photos and that hosting an open house is impossible, you may come to determine that it’s necessary to clear out the space.

 Sometimes, a hoarder house will need a dumpster and hours of time spent by the owners moving item-by-item out of the home.

 The actual price for clearing out a hoarding house depends on numerous factors.
 This includes the size of the home, the scale of the hoard, and the environmental hazards onsite.
 Then, there’s also the disposal fees.
 If hazardous material is present, that drives up the cost as well.